ylecuyer/survey-gizmo-ruby/README.md

 survey.team_names # => ['Development', 'Test']
 survey.belongs_to?('Development') # => true

-# Retrieving Questions for a given survey.
-Note that page_id is a required parameter.
+# Retrieve all questions for all pages of this survey
+questions = survey.questions
+# Or retrieve questions manually one survey page at a time
 questions = SurveyGizmo::API::Question.all(survey_id: survey.id, page_id: 1)
-# Or just retrieve all questions for all pages of this survey
-questions = survey.questions

 # Create a question for your survey.
 The returned object will be given an :id parameter by SG.
 question = SurveyGizmo::API::Question.create(survey_id: survey.id, title: 'Do you like ruby?', type: 'checkbox')